metal-stack/mini-lab/NOTES.md

 ## Which flavors / how does the setup exactly look like?
-Which problems do those problems solve for the user?
+Which problems do those setups solve for the user?

+- maybe basic containerlab commands and graph?

+containerlab graph -t capi-lab/mini-lab/mini-lab.kamaji.yaml containerlab inspect --topo capi-lab/mini-lab/mini-lab.kamaji.yaml

 ### Kamaji